IIFabixn/CSG_Toolkit/readme.md

 * <b>Operation Preset:</b> Easily switch between different CSG operations.
 * <b>Material Picker:</b> Quickly apply materials to CSG nodes.
 * <b>Shortcut Integration:</b> Shortcuts are available when the selcted node is a CSG node.
+* <b>CSG-Repeater:</b> A new Node that will repeat his first child node in given direction and set spacing.

 ## Planned Features
 * <b>Additional Shapes:</b> Introducing new shapes to expand your design possibilities and enhance your creative flexibility.
 * <b>CSG-(Combiner) to Single Mesh Converter:</b> Convert CSG nodes to mesh nodes.
-* <b>CSG-Repeater:</b> A simple Node that will repeat his Child Node in given direction.

 ### !
 Note, after installing the plugin, you have to reload your project and enable the plugin in your Project Settings.
 <br />
 <img src="addons/csg_toolkit/res/demo-image.png">